SharePoint/Bot-Powered-ACE-Preview/README.md

         BotBuilder DotNet
         <ul>
             <li>This folder contains a fork of the BotBuilder framework for the CSharp language</li>
-            <li>Please ignore the ReadMe in this directory and use the instructions in the hands-on-labs as the single source of truth instructions to get started. </li>
+            <li>Ignore the ReadMe in this directory and use the instructions in the hands-on-labs as the single source of truth instructions to get started. </li>
         </ul>
     </li>
     <li>
         BotBuilderNodeJs
         <ul>
             <li>This folder contains a fork of the BotBuilder framework for the JavaScript language</li>
-            <li>Please ignore the ReadMe in this directory and use the instructions in the hands-on-labs as the single source of truth instructions to get started. </li>
+            <li>Ignore the ReadMe in this directory and use the instructions in the hands-on-labs as the single source of truth instructions to get started. </li>
         </ul>
     </li>
     <li>